alexcourouble/srcmap/README.md

 * graftedData.csv

-...Contains the data created by *db2csv.py*.
+  >Contains the data created by *db2csv.py*.

 * authColorMapGrafted.csv

-...Contains the colors of each authors to display in the list and the plot on the bottom right of the screen.
+  >Contains the colors of each authors to display in the list and the plot on the bottom right of the screen.

 ### scripts

 * scriptGrafted.js

-...Contains the code necessary to generated all the elements of the visualization.
+  >Contains the code necessary to generated all the elements of the visualization.

 * papaparse.min.js

-...Csv reader package to read the author colors.
+  >Csv reader package to read the author colors.

 --------------------------------------------------------------------------------